-UBER’S NEW MAPS
+UBER’S NEW MAP

-Content-Driven Design vs. Brand Driven-Design
+Content-Driven Design vs. Brand-Driven Design

-Out of the maps shown below, which map’s text is easier to read?
+Which map’s text is easier to read?

 The left one?
 Or the right one?

 If you’re like me, you probably think the left map is easier to read.

 That’s because the map on the left tends to have better contrast.
 Its background is lighter and its text is darker, making it more legible than the map on the right.

 This is a little trick I do whenever I evaluate a new design.
 The maps above were designed in color – but I’ve since made them grayscale to assess their contrast.

 Given how often maps are used outdoors in bright sunlight (especially in cars), it’s crucial that they have good contrast so that they’re easy to read.
 (Insufficient contrast is one of the top mobile map complaints.)

 * * *